-Step 1 Make Sure That You Can Are Not Admissible
+Step 1 - Make Sure That You Are Not Inadmissible to Canada

 Just answer these simple questions.

 - Do you have a criminal record?

 - Have you ever misrepresented your immigration application?

 - Has one of your family members ever been denied a visa application?

 If you answered yes to any of these questions, you may not qualify to move to Canada.